/* */ <img height="1" width="1" src="https://www.facebook.com/tr?id=1706078429670727&ev=PageView &noscript=1"/> /* */

 PUBLICATIONS

-“Negotiating Citizenship: Shi‘i Families and the Ja‘fari Shari‘a Courts in Lebanon” in Practicing Sectarianism in Lebanon: Archival and Ethnographic Interventions (November 2022).
+Sayed, Linda.
+“Negotiating Citizenship: Shi‘i Families and the Ja‘fari Shari‘a Courts in Lebanon.”
+In Practicing Sectarianism in Lebanon: Archival and Ethnographic Interventions.
+Eds.
+Lara Deeb, Tsolin Nalbantian, and Nadya Sbaiti.
+Stanford University Press, 2022.